oxeva/helm-charts/phpmyadmin/readme.md

 1. **Root User**: The official phpMyAdmin Docker image runs as root user.
 This chart is configured to accommodate this by setting `runAsUser: 0` and `runAsNonRoot: false` in the security context.
 Required capabilities (CHOWN, DAC_OVERRIDE, FOWNER, SETGID, SETUID) are added for proper functionality.

+2. **Read-Only Root Filesystem**: The container uses `readOnlyRootFilesystem: true` with an emptyDir volume mounted at `/tmp` for temporary files.

+3. **Non-Privileged Port**: phpMyAdmin runs on port 8080 instead of the default port 80, which doesn't require root privileges.

-2. **Service Account**: The chart sets `automountServiceAccountToken: false` by default for security.
+4. **Service Account**: The chart sets `automountServiceAccountToken: false` by default for security.

 3. **Network Security**: Always use TLS/SSL in production environments